-They tuned the bike correctly for my body, much like the 10-tips for bike touring to learn how to prepare for an epic bike ride.
+They tuned the bike correctly for my body, much like I described in the 10-tips for bike touring.
 The equipment was, simply put, the best rental bicycle I had ever ridden, almost as good as my women’s specific hybrid back home.

 I routinely ride 20-mile trips on the weekends, so the 16-mile bike tour didn’t phase me.
 We had a couple of friends on the trip who don’t routinely ride.
 Cyclo Services provided them with electric bikes, and they had no difficulty in completing the ride, even uphill.

 The Littoral Corridor stretches for 48 kilometers between the city of Saint-Augustin-de-Desmaures and the Montmorency Falls, mostly along the Saint Lawrence River.
 We entered just around the corner from the shop, and there was a dedicated bike trail for most of this route.
 Usually, the tour takes the path the entire way to the falls, but we made a small detour (more on that later).

 Luckily for us, we were only going 12 km (8 miles) down the path and back.
 I would love to return and see where the other half of this trail goes and all the different bike paths around Quebec for that matter.

 Just a little way down from the shop, we visited a lovely park called Domaine Maizeret.
 This 27-hectare park has a historic chateau, manicured gardens, and groves of flowering trees.
 It would have been stunning a few weeks later into the spring.
 In early spring, we cruised in to look at the map and imagine what it would look like in a couple of weeks.